 There are two categories of osteoporosis medications: antiresorptive medications that slow bone loss and anabolic drugs that increase the rate of bone formation.

+Osteoporosis medications require a prescription from your healthcare provider.
 How much your insurance company pays for your osteoporosis medication depends on the type of insurance plan you have.
-Osteoporosis medications require a prescription from your healthcare provider.
-They include oral medications, as well as injections, nasal sprays and patches.

 If you are at risk for osteoporosis or already have it, it’s important that you have a healthcare provider who knows about the disease.
 While there is no one type of medical specialty dedicated to osteoporosis, many healthcare providers are qualified to diagnose and treat it.
-Some doctors who may have experience in the prevention, diagnosis and treatment of osteoporosis include:
+Learn more about the types of doctors who may have experience with osteoporosis.